nkunapuli/pdf_parser_project/README.md

 I wrote a second scraper which downloaded PDFs and XML files, and used Pandoc to conver the XML to HTML.
 As before, not all papers would successfully download or convert, and I got roughly the same conversion rate as with arXiv (75-80%).

+`plos_scraper.py` is in the `plos` folder.
 As before, specify the number of papers you wish to download:
 ```
 python plos_downloader.py 100
 ```